 All the classes will be at the Stokes County Government Center in the Ronald Wilson Reagan Administrative Building.
 The classes will be held in the conference room on the third floor.
 Class will begin each day at 8:30 am and should conclude Mondays and Tuesdays by 3:30 pm and by noon on Wednesdays.
 If you are not currently employed with Stokes County Schools, please complete an online application for employment with Stokes County Schools 10 business days prior to the bus class (Instructions can be found under the "Stokes County Schools Job Board" link in the "Job Vacancies" section of the Stokes County Schools webpage).
 This allows us time to complete a criminal background and motor vehicle record check prior to class.
 Only individuals with satisfactory criminal background and driving record reviews (which includes the entire driving history) will be allowed to attend the bus class.
 If you are a current employee with Stokes County Schools, please call (336) 591-7169 - or email Angel Whitaker to register for class.
 You will need to provide your name, address, birth date, telephone number and Driver's License Number in order to register.
 Space is limited to the first 30 registrants.
 There is no registration fee and no cost for training materials.

-Starting January 1, 2018, DMV is making a change for all new CDL holders.
-Starting January 1, 2018 anyone getting a CDL for the first time will have to also have a DOT medical card.
+Anyone getting a CDL for the first time must also have a DOT medical card.
 This means that anyone coming to bus class to get their CDL to drive a school bus will have to have a DOT physical and get a DOT medical card before they are allowed to complete the driving portion of their training.
 You may come to the class and take the exams, but before you can obtain your permit to drive, you will have to have the DOT medical card.
 Information about the DOT medical card, including a list of licensed "medical examiners" listed on the Federal Motor Carrier Safety Administration (FMCSA) National Registry in our area can be found by searching here.
 You can only obtain a DOT physical from a provider on the National Registry.
 The Stokes County Health Department has an approved provider and you can get your physical there if you like by calling (336) 593-2400 to schedule an appointment.
 Be sure to let them know that this is for a DOT physical.

 In order to obtain your Class B Commercial Driver's License with a "P" for passenger and an "S" for School Bus endorsements and obtain your School Bus Driver Pocket Card (the minimum requirements to drive a School or Activity Bus in NC) you must: